devMiguelCarrero/wp-steam-account-link/README.md

 ### Frequently Asked Questions

-= How do i check the data stored on the usermeta table? =
+## How do i check the data stored on the usermeta table?

 You can use the php function get_user_meta(): [get_user_meta](https://developer.wordpress.org/reference/functions/get_user_meta/) for displaying the user steam accoun information.
 For example: `<?php echo get_user_meta(*the user id*, 'wp-steam-account-summary'); ?>`.
 User Steam info will be displayed on the admin user section on future releases.

-= What about foo bar? =
+## How do i create a Steam API Key?

-Answer to foo bar dilemma.
+You can create an Steam developer APIKey here [Steam API Key](https://steamcommunity.com/dev/apikey) and save it on the settings page in your /wp-admin/options-general.php?page=easy-steam-account-link-settings.

 ### Screenshots